Towards User-intent aware Multimodal Retrieval

 Biography

 My research focuses on developing scalable and safe human-machine interaction using foundation models.
 Guided by the principles of Responsible and Inclusive AI, my work emphasises cross-lingual and multimodal learning to address challenges like online toxicity, misinformation, and digital accessibility for low-resource languages.
-All our research outcomes- code, data, and models, are publicly available on the SurreyNLP GitHub and HuggingFace.
+All our research outcomes- code, data, and models- are publicly available on the SurreyNLP GitHub and HuggingFace.

-My prior roles include a Postdoctoral Fellowship at the Centre for Translation Studies, a joint PhD from IIT Bombay and Monash University, and Research Engineer at the CFILT Lab.
+Prior roles include a Postdoctoral Fellowship at the Centre for Translation Studies, a joint PhD from IIT Bombay and Monash University, and Research Engineer at the CFILT Lab.

 Professor Constantin Orasan